MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 - Your Jupyter Notebook instance is hosted by Azure Quantum with hypervisor-level isolation from other users' instances.
 - Notebooks are stored in your linked storage account in your subscription.
 - A Jupyter Notebook instance is scoped to you and a specific workspace.
 If you visit another workspace, you will get a different instance.
 If another user visits the same workspace, they will get a different Jupyter Notebook instance from you.
-- Notebooks are scoped to a workspace, so if visiting another workspace, the same notebooks will not appear under My Notebooks.
-- Notebooks are also currently scoped to you, meaning if another user visits the same workspace, they will not see your notebooks.
+- Notebooks are scoped to you and a specific workspace.
+If you visit another workspace, the same notebooks will not appear under My Notebooks.
+If another user visits the same workspace, they will not see your notebooks.

 ## Storage of notebooks